Branston, Staffordshire: History

 A public house mentioned in 1789 was by 1818 called the Gate Inn.
 It presumably stood on the site of the present inn of that name at the southern end of the modern village, and took its name from the nearby toll-gate set up after the Burton-Lichfield road was turnpiked in 1729.
 By 1818 there was another inn a short distance to the north.
 Then called the White Hart, it was known as the Anglesey Arms by the earlier 1830s and still existed in 1918.
 A third inn, the present Blacksmiths Arms at the junction of Main Street and Old Road, existed as a beer house called the Smiths Arms in 1851.

-The first Branston Golf Club was founded in 1907.
-This club disappeared at the time of the First World War.

-Branston has many housing developments such as Regents Park and Fairway estate next to Branston Golf Course.
-There are currently expansive housing and employment developments under construction to the north and south of the village: Branston Locks and Branston Leas.

-There are two schools in Branston, Rykneld Primary School and Paget High School.
+There are two schools in Branston.
+Rykneld Primary School and Paget High School.

-The parish church in Branston is St Saviour's, part of the Diocese of Lichfield.
+The parish church in Branston is St Saviour's, which is part of the Diocese of Lichfield.